-Whether you’re holding orders before fulfillment or reviewing orders after an accept/reject decision has already been made, what are the best practices for manual review of transactions?
+Whether you’re assessing orders before fulfillment or reviewing orders post-acceptance/rejection decision, follow these best practices when performing manual review of transactions.

-Before getting started on specifics, let’s ask: What is the point of manual review?
+Before getting started on specifics, let’s ask: What’s the point of manual review?
 If you have fraud tools in place, why have a human being look at transactions at all?

 Factors to Consider

 Whether to put orders on hold: Deciding whether to put some orders in hold until they can be reviewed depends heavily on the nature of your business.
-If orders fulfill only once a day or less (for example, weekday afternoons when you ship a physical good), holding risky orders for review makes a lot of sense.
-If, on the other hand, instant fulfillment is inherently necessary (as with cab rides, for example) or if nothing is lost if you issue a refund once you learn a transaction is fraudulent (as with access to an online game, for example), holding orders for review might not be the best solution.
+If orders are fulfilled only once a day or less (for example, weekday afternoons when you ship physical goods), holding risky orders for review makes a lot of sense.
+If, on the other hand, instant fulfillment is inherently necessary (as with cab rides, for example), or if nothing is lost by issuing a refund once you learn a transaction is fraudulent (as with access to an online game, for example), holding orders for review might not be the best solution.

 Hours of operation: Rest assured that if you put any orders in a held state, your customers will contact you about them.
 As such you should prepare in advance for any inquiries and how you plan to resolve them.

 Will you handle these requests by email, phone, or both?
 What are your internal service level agreements (SLAs) for response times?
 Knowing the answers to both of these questions can help you adjust your thresholds for held orders accordingly.

 Role of reviewer judgment: What overall standards do you expect reviewers to employ when deciding what to do with orders?
 Generally, you should rely on the judgment of the people making decisions, rather than giving them very strict “cancel the order when this, release the order when that” rules.